ApertureCOSC2635/EasyPass/README.md

 create database easypass;

-5. If you are to time poor to do all of the above (eg RMIT staff) then you can run it in XAMPP for Windows, following the instructions in XAMPP.txt
+5. If you are too time poor to do all of the above (eg RMIT staff) then you can run it in XAMPP for Windows, following the instructions in XAMPP.txt

 ## Test that the server is working correctly